itsfarbod/Dockerized_Jira_Confluence_Postgres_Crackable/README.md

 - Here you can make a empty site or load it from a backup.
 Creating an empty template is easy and you can refer to documentation for it, but here i'll load a backup.

-Click on load Restore From Backup.
+Click on Restore From Backup.

 ![](https://github.com/itsfarbod/Dockerized_Jira_Confluence_Postgres_Crackable/blob/master/README_images/conf6.png)قثبثق